 2.2.
 Experiment 1: Micromechanical characterisation under pressure

-Sixteen corneas were divided into two groups categorised by the solution used to inflate the corneas: Tissue culture solution (TC-0h group; n=8) or phosphate buffered saline (PBS-0h group; n=8).
-An elevated reservoir was filled with either tissue culture (TC) solution (CARRY-C, ALCHIMIA, Italy) or Phosphate Buffered Saline solution (PBS) (Sigma-Aldrich, Dorset, UK).
+Sixteen corneas were divided into two groups categorised by the solution used to inflate the samples: Tissue culture solution (TC-0h group; n=8) or phosphate buffered saline (PBS-0h group; n=8).
+An elevated reservoir was filled with either TC solution (CARRY-C, ALCHIMIA, Italy) or PBS (Sigma-Aldrich, Dorset, UK).
 The solutions were used to apply hydraulic pressure to the posterior surface of the corneas, simulating intraocular pressures (IOP) in the range 0 to 60 mmHg.
 The pressure was controlled by the height of the reservoir and measured using a pressure sensor (ABP series, Honeywell, USA).
 The experimental setup is shown in Fig. 1.

 The micromechanical testing was conducted with a Nanoindenter G200 system with a DCM-II head (KLA-Tencor, CA, USA).
 A cylindrical flat punch tip with a 100 μm diameter (Synton-MDP Ltd, Nidau, Switzerland) was utilised with the DCM-II indenter head.
 A custom, dome-shaped corneal holder was used to hold the corneas in place.
 In principle, this setup enabled the viscoelastic properties of the cornea to be measured at any point on the cornea with the spatial resolution limited by the indenter tip radius (100 μm).